jbx-protocol/juice-docs-v1/protocol/api/contracts/jbpaymentterminalstore/read/currentoverflowof.md

     _External references:_

     * [`currentOf`](../../../jbfundingcyclestore/read/currentOf.md)
-2. Return the overflow given the state of the current funding cycle.
+2. Forward the call to the internal version of the function that is also used by other operations.

     ```solidity
-    return _overflowDuring(_projectId, _fundingCycle);
+    // Return the overflow during the project's current funding cycle.
+    return _overflowDuring(_terminal, _projectId, _fundingCycle, _terminal.currency());
     ```

     _Internal references:_